 Question asked by Kate Toon, copywritingschool.com.au

 People will often choose a product or service based on their perceived value rather than their actual value.
-A logo design and accompanying brand identity when used continually will build an awareness and understanding of your business and its values and strengths.
-Through this awareness, you will be building a trust associated with your brand in the customers subconscious mind, leading to the decision to engage in your services or purchase your products over your competitor.
-This is know as brand equity.
+Logo design and accompanying brand identity when used continually will build awareness and understanding of your business and its values and strengths.
+Through this awareness, you will be building a trust associated with your brand in the customer’s subconscious mind, leading to the decision to engage in your services or purchase your products over your competitor.
+This is known as brand equity.

 Alina Wheeler explains more about the importance of brand equity in her book:

-“A brand, or a company’s reputation is considered to be one of the most valuable company assets.
+“A brand or a company’s reputation is considered to be one of the most valuable company assets.
 Small companies and nonprofits also need to build brand equity.
 Their future success is dependent on building public awareness, preserving their reputations, and upholding their value.
-A strong brand identity will help build brand equity through increased recognition, awareness and customer loyalty, which in tern helps make the company more successful.
-Managers who sieze every opportunity to communicate their company’s brand value and what the brand stands for sleep better at night.
-They are building a precious asset.”
-Designing Brand Identity – Forth Edition
+Strong brand identity will help build brand equity through increased recognition, awareness and customer loyalty, which intern helps make the company more successful.
+Managers who seize every opportunity to communicate their company’s brand value and what the brand stands for sleep better at night.
+They are building a precious asset.” – Designing Brand Identity – Forth Edition

 Get juicy, bite-sized branding info, straight to your inbox!

 © Studio: tiffany gouge